 Qualitative results of SAM-Road predicting large-scale road network graphs can be found in Figure ~\ref{fig:compare}.
 The results are shown side-by-side with two baselines and the ground-truths.
+Some error examples can be found in Figure \ref{fig:failure_cases}.
 Overall, SAM-Road predicts highly accurate road networks even under very challenging circumstances, e.g. many blocks and intersections in dense urban areas, curvy roads with irregular shapes, overpasses, and multi-lane highways.

 We benchmark SAM-Road on City-scale and SpaceNet benchmarks against other methods, quantitative results are shown in Table \ref{tab:main_numbers}.
 We compare several baselines, including segmentation-based (Seg-UNet, Seg-DRM, Seg-Improved, Seg-DLA, Sat2Graph) and graph-based (RoadTracer, RNGDet, RNGDet++).
 The TOPO metric, which evaluates local graph structure similarity, is on par with state-of-the-art, RNGDet++, despite that SAM-Road has a much simpler structure.
 The APLS metric of SAM-Road achieves a new state-of-the-art.
 APLS captures long-range topological and geometrical structure - this indicates the effectiveness of our transformer-based topology decoder and graph representation.